mtallentb/gRATEful_REFACTOR/README.md

 #### The database is now set up.

-11. update `app/values/fb-creds.js` to contain  the following:
+11. Update `app/values/fb-creds.js` to contain  the following:

 ```
 "use strict";